10 Typical English Things To do In London

 Fun fact:

-Theatre has been an integral part of the British culture for centuries.
+Theater has been an integral part of British culture for centuries.
 William Shakespeare, who is known as the Father of Modern English, lived in London for the most part of his life.
 Some of the legendary names in English Literature such as Oscar Wilde, Charles Dickens and Jane Austen were products of the United Kingdom.

 I bet you’ve done this already, and a number of times at that.
-Even if you travel to a place geographically and habitually miles away from England, you can still find this quintessentially British item on the breakfast menu.
+Even if you travel to a place geographically and habitually miles away from England, you can still find the English Breakfast on the menu.

 A full English breakfast includes bacon, eggs (fried, poached or scrambled), tomatoes, mushrooms, sausages and toast.
 Black pudding and baked beans are often included.